swopblock/swopblock/README.md

 - ⚡ Fun fact: ...
 -->

-# Swopblock Code - Open Source
+# Swopblock APP - Open Source
+Counter-party-secure exchange-party-free cross-blockchain exchange.

 ## The Repository

-This repository is where we develop Swopblock Code.
+This repository is where we develop Swopblock APP.
 Not only do we work on code and issues here, we also publish our [roadmap](https://github.com/swopblock/swopblock), [monthly iteration plans](https://github.com/swopblock/swopblock) and our [endgame plans](https://github.com/swopblock/swopblock).
 This source code is available to everyone under the standard [Apache License 2.0](https://github.com/swopblock/swopblock).

 ## Swopblock Code

-[Swopblock Code](https://swopblock.org) is a distribution of the repository and is released and copyrighted under the Swopbock Code developer's and promoter's endowment fund.
+[Swopblock APP](https://swopblock.org) is a distribution of the repository and is released and copyrighted under the Swopbock APP developer's and promoter's endowment fund.

-[Swopblock Code](https://swopblock.org) is an application that allows a user to conduct counterparty-secure exchange-party-free crypto currency trading.
+[Swopblock APP](https://swopblock.org) is an application that allows a user to conduct counterparty-secure exchange-party-free crypto currency trading.

 ## Contributing